Conversations with Actors

 actor variable.
 From there, the Actor can be initialized.

-All of this is set up automatically as part of starting a Journey.
-You can see this in the Connections Builder, under Global -> Session Started.
-This Starting Event can be Inspected, at which point the Actions Tab will that the start of the Journey triggers an Action Chain that comes out of the box with three Actions already set up: one that sets the value of the Actor, one that initializes the Actor, and one that begins the Journey:
+All of this is set up automatically as part of starting a Session.
+You can see this in the Connections Builder, when under Session -> Session Started.
+Inspecting the Session Started Event shows that it comes out-of-the-box with a configured Action Chain: one Actions sets the value of the Actor, and one Action initializes the Actor:

 What number are these incoming texts and phone calls being sent to?